Nick8582/React-Sneakers/README.md

-# Getting Started with Create React App
+# React-sneakers online store

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to gain new knowledge and consolidate existing ones.
+This project has been completed.

 ## Available Scripts